geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 sudo snap install --classic heroku
 ```

 The CLI is built with `Node.js` and is also installable via `NPM`.
-Only use this method for environments where autoupdating is not wanted or where Heroku does not offer a prebuilt binary.
+Only use this method for environments where auto-updating is not wanted or where Heroku does not offer a prebuilt binary.

 ```sh
 npm i -g heroku